Le Havre AC (women): History

-Organisation

-Training centre
+Training ground

 Initially the HAC women's team trained at Stade de la Cavée Verte.
 During the renovation of the Cavée Verte surface in 2016, they trained in Sanvic, on the grounds of the GASEG players, an agreement having been signed between the HAC and the company clubs.

 Later the club wanted to separate boys and girls, declaring the Cavée Verte was too busy to support both.
 Therefore, the female players began training once a week at the nearby Yuri-Gagarin stadium, on hybrid terrain.
 In 2020 they were moved there permanently, with improvements including changing rooms and a weight room constructed.

-Stadium

-The "Havraises" play most of their home matches at Stade Océane.

-Other teams

-At the initiative of the coach Thierry Uvenard, a reserve team was created in 2017.
-In addition, in 2019, the "Ciel et Marine" created an under-19 team to compete at national level, as required by the French Football Federation.